sevenon/sevenon.github.io/bminus/source-code.md

 [compiler.h](https://github.com/sevenon/bminus/blob/master/source/compiler.h)

 - Breaks down statements and expressions into simple machine language like sequences.
-- Maintains a symbol table for identifiers
+- Maintains a symbol table for identifiers.
 - Functions are closely related to the BNF.
 Rules in syntax.h call one or more dedicated functions in compiler.h

 [target_javascript.h](https://github.com/sevenon/bminus/blob/master/source/target_javascript.h)